Islamic fundamentalism in Iran: Tolerance and civil rights

-While conservatives such as Emad Afrough support the idea of civil society, others sucyh as Mesbah-Yazdi are opposed to the idea of civil rights.
+While conservatives such as Emad Afrough support the idea of civil society, others such as Mesbah-Yazdi are opposed to the idea of civil rights.
 Afrough stated, "If we do not actively seek cultural change, our national and ethnic cultures get destroyed.
 We must consciously choose to answer the questions confronting us.
 Today's question is civil society ...
 I believe we can easily reconstruct civil society here (in Iran) based on our own values and cultural characteristics.
 Civil society is a necessity, and the growing complexity of society requires it.
 Our historical past also supports it.
 In reality, in Iran, as in elsewhere in the Middle East, the only obstacle to civil society is the state."
 Mesbah-Yazdi, however, stated: "It doesn't matter what the people think.
 The people are ignorant sheep."

 In the February 2004 Parliament elections, the twelve-member Council of Guardians, half of whom are appointed by the Supreme Leader, disqualified thousands of candidates, including many of the reformist parliament members and all the candidates of the Islamic Iran Participation Front party from running.
 It did not allow 80 members of the 6th Iranian parliament (including the deputy speaker) to run.
 Apart from Khamenei, many conservative theorists such as Afrough supported the decision of the council and accused the reformist parliament members of "being liberal, secular and with no Iranian identity".
 Referring to 7th parliament members, Ali Meshkini said of the list of candidates signed by Imam Mahdi: "...I have a special gratitude for Honorable Baqiyatullah (aj), whom when seven months ago during the Night of Power the Divine angels presented him with the list of the names and addresses of the members of the (new) parliament, His Eminency signed all of them...".

 In 2007, Khamenei claimed that "Today, homosexuality is a major problem in the western world.
 They [Western nations] however ignore it.
 But the reality is that homosexuality has become a serious challenge, pain and unsolvable problem for the intellectuals in the west."
 Khamenei, however did not name any individuals.

 While Iran was quick to condemn attacks on Shia mosques and Shia holy places all over the world, it has been intolerant toward other religions.
 For instance in 2006, authorities in the city of Qom arrested more than 1,000 followers of Islam's Sufi tradition.
 On 14 February 2006 Kayhan quoted senior clerics in Qom as saying that Sufism should be eradicated there, while Reuters news agency reported that in September one hard-line cleric, Grand Ayatollah Hossein Noori Hamedani, called for a clampdown on Sufis in Qom.
 In 2006, Iranian president Mahmoud Ahmadinejad launched a plan to suppress what he called "indecent religious associations that work under the cover of spirituality and Sufism".
 Morteza Agha-Tehrani, disciple of Mesbah-Yazdi and moral advisor to President Ahmadinejad was the leader of a raid on Sufi mosques in Qom.